 If your title is listed as unavailable for ordering on a retailer’s website, IngramSpark will determine whether it is appropriate to inquire as to the unavailable listing with the retailer.
 We do not provide any guarantees, as the title messaging on a retailer's website is wholly determined by them and not us.

 IngramSpark will accept up to 500 characters, semicolons, and spaces for keywords.

 Many retail websites only look at the first 350 characters (including spaces).

 How Amazon lists a title and the available/in-stock status on their website is ultimately up to them.
 Amazon's purchasing decisions are supported by an algorithm that is proprietary to Amazon.
 In choosing to stock titles or even show products as available on their sites, Amazon considers many pieces of information about your book.
 Factors in a decision to stock a book may include a discount (with a maximum wholesale discount of 55% being most favorable), whether a book is returnable, product page views, and sales history.
 Even print-on-demand books may not show an 'in stock' message at Amazon.
 Amazon may also list your title with an available message through third-party vendors.

 For additional information about Amazon's title status messaging, please visit the Amazon website.

 We are only able to notify Amazon.com, Amazon.ca, and Amazon.co.uk of an available status problem once a title has been in distribution for at least 30 days.
 We then allow Amazon’s website enough time to update once a title’s metadata is sent before our initial notification.

-Titles with a wholesale discount of 53% to 55% have a greater chance of being listed on retailer websites.
+Books with a wholesale discount of 53% to 55% and a returnable status have a greater chance of being listed on retailer websites.